plausible/website/_posts/2024-04-23-how-to-optimize-your-paid-ad-campaigns-after-joining-the-cookieless-analytics-world.md

 We explain more in depth about third-party cookies, the role of Google in surveillance capitalism, why Chrome is having to phase them out, and what it means for digital marketers in [this article](https://plausible.io/blog/chrome-third-party-cookies).

-All in all, if you use Google's advertising services — such as on Google Search, YouTube, Google Display Network, Google Shopping, Google Play, and Local Services — and especially rely on remarketing ads to convert sign-ups or other actions, you need to revisit your advertising strategy because Google Chrome has already started [phasing out](https://blog.google/products/chrome/privacy-sandbox-tracking-protection/) third-party cookies in 2024.
+All in all, if you use Google's advertising services — such as on Google Search, YouTube, Google Display Network, Google Shopping, Google Play, and Local Services — and especially rely on remarketing ads to convert sign-ups or other actions, you may need to revisit your advertising strategy because Google Chrome has slowly started phasing out third-party cookies and plans to [complete the process in early 2025](https://privacysandbox.com/intl/en_us/news/update-on-the-plan-for-phase-out-of-third-party-cookies-on-chrome/).

 ## Replacements of third-party cookies